Alamao4523/VALKYRON-AGI/README.md

 📜 I attached a example script, every new line will correspond to a action.
 Capable of handling +1 Million actions as its file based and safeguards keep it on track against edge-cases

-# 🔋 Resource Efficiency
+# 🔋 Resource Efficiency + Other SubModules

 📉 Dynamic frequency scaling (0% CPU when idle)

 🧹 Automatic memory recycling for 24/7 operation

-🔋 Optimized for minimal battery drain
+🔋 Lots of optimizations for minimal battery drain

+And many more to come...

 # ⚠️ Disclaimer